squizzdotcom/squizz-platform-api-dotnet-library/README.md

                 } else {
                     Console.WriteLine("FAIL - organisation purchase orders failed to be processed.
 Reason: " + endpointResponseESD.result_message + " Error Code: " + endpointResponseESD.result_code);

+                    //check that a Ecommerce standards document was returned if (esDocumentOrderSale != null && esDocumentOrderSale.configs != null) {
-                    //if one or more products in the purchase order could not match a product for the supplier organisation then find out the order lines caused the problem if (endpointResponseESD.result_code.ToUpper() == APIv1EndpointResponse.ENDPOINT_RESULT_CODE_ERROR_ORDER_PRODUCT_NOT_MAPPED && esDocumentOrderSale != null)
+                        //if one or more products in the purchase order could not match a product for the supplier organisation then find out the order lines caused the problem if (esDocumentOrderSale.configs.ContainsKey(APIv1EndpointResponseESD<ESDocumentOrderSale>.ESD_CONFIG_ORDERS_WITH_UNMAPPED_LINES))
                         {
                             //get a list of order lines that could not be mapped List<KeyValuePair<int, int>> unmappedLines = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.getUnmappedOrderLines(esDocumentOrderSale);

                             //iterate through each unmapped order line
-                        foreach(KeyValuePair<int, int> unmappedLine in unmappedLines){
+                            foreach (KeyValuePair<int, int> unmappedLine in unmappedLines)
+                            {
                                 //get the index of the purchase order and line that contained the unmapped product int orderIndex = unmappedLine.Key;
                                 int lineIndex = unmappedLine.Value;

-                            //check that the order can be found that contains the problematic line if (orderIndex < orderPurchaseESD.dataRecords.Length && lineIndex < orderPurchaseESD.dataRecords[orderIndex].lines.Count) {
+                                //check that the order can be found that contains the problematic line if (orderIndex < orderPurchaseESD.dataRecords.Length && lineIndex < orderPurchaseESD.dataRecords[orderIndex].lines.Count)
+                                {
                                     Console.WriteLine("For purchase order: " + orderPurchaseESD.dataRecords[orderIndex].purchaseOrderCode + " a matching supplier product for line number: " + (lineIndex + 1) + " could not be found.");
                                 }
                             }
                         }

-                    //if one or more products in the purchase order could not be priced by the supplier organisation then find the order line that caused the problem else if (endpointResponseESD.result_code.ToUpper() == APIv1EndpointResponse.ENDPOINT_RESULT_CODE_ERROR_ORDER_MAPPED_PRODUCT_PRICE_NOT_FOUND && esDocumentOrderSale != null)
+                        //if one or more supplier organisation's products in the purchase order are not stock then find the order lines that caused the problem if (esDocumentOrderSale.configs.ContainsKey(APIv1EndpointResponseESD<ESDocumentOrderSale>.ESD_CONFIG_ORDERS_WITH_UNSTOCKED_LINES))
                         {
-                        if (esDocumentOrderSale.configs.ContainsKey(APIv1EndpointResponseESD<ESDocumentOrderSale>.ESD_CONFIG_ORDERS_WITH_UNPRICED_LINES))
+                            //get a list of order lines that are not stocked by the supplier List<KeyValuePair<int, int>> unstockedLines = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.getOutOfStockOrderLines(esDocumentOrderSale);

+                            //iterate through each unstocked order line
+                            foreach (KeyValuePair<int, int> unstockedLine in unstockedLines)
                             {
+                                //get the index of the purchase order and line that contained the unstocked product int orderIndex = unstockedLine.Key;
+                                int lineIndex = unstockedLine.Value;

+                                //check that the order can be found that contains the problematic line if (orderIndex < orderPurchaseESD.dataRecords.Length && lineIndex < orderPurchaseESD.dataRecords[orderIndex].lines.Count)
+                                {
+                                    Console.WriteLine("For purchase order: " + orderPurchaseESD.dataRecords[orderIndex].purchaseOrderCode + " the supplier has no products in stock for line number: " + (lineIndex + 1));
+                                }
+                            }
+                        }

+                        //if one or more products in the purchase order could not be priced by the supplier organisation then find the order line that caused the problem if (esDocumentOrderSale.configs.ContainsKey(APIv1EndpointResponseESD<ESDocumentOrderSale>.ESD_CONFIG_ORDERS_WITH_UNPRICED_LINES))
+                        {
-                            //get a list of order lines that could not be priced List<KeyValuePair<int, int>> unmappedLines = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.getUnpricedOrderLines(esDocumentOrderSale);
+                            //get a list of order lines that could not be priced List<KeyValuePair<int, int>> unpricedLines = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.getUnpricedOrderLines(esDocumentOrderSale);

                             //iterate through each unpriced order line
-                            foreach(KeyValuePair<int, int> unmappedLine in unmappedLines){
+                            foreach (KeyValuePair<int, int> unpricedLine in unpricedLines) {
-                                //get the index of the purchase order and line that contained the unpriced product int orderIndex = unmappedLine.Key;
+                                //get the index of the purchase order and line that contained the unpriced product int orderIndex = unpricedLine.Key;
-                                int lineIndex = unmappedLine.Value;
+                                int lineIndex = unpricedLine.Value;

                                 //check that the order can be found that contains the problematic line if (orderIndex < orderPurchaseESD.dataRecords.Length && lineIndex < orderPurchaseESD.dataRecords[orderIndex].lines.Count) {